vkeswani/IITK_Memotion_Analysis/Readme.md

 In this repository, we present our approaches for the Sentiment Analysis of Internet Memes.
 The challenge was organized under the SemEval-2020 International Workshop (Task 8: Memotion Analysis).
 </div><p> </p>
 <div>
 Memes are essentially bimodal.
 They have both Text and Image components.
-We used both bimodal (text and image) and unimodal (text-only) approaches as listed below:
+We used both bimodal (text and image) and unimodal (text-only) approaches as listed below:<p></p>
 <ul><b>Bimodal</b>
   <li>FFNN+CNN+SVM</li>
   <li>MMBT</li>